-When a contract warehouse organization receives an award, a diverse array of stakeholders must collaborate towards the common goal of activation and fulfillment.
+When a contract comes together, a diverse array of stakeholders must collaborate towards the common goal of fulfillment and activation.
 In times long past, email threads of unending CC's and BCC's were commonplace.
 This practice is no longer a viable way to conduct business, especially when commercial email accounts mix with private email servers.
 Emails disappear into spam boxes, and, without fail, someone will miss a crucial communication.
 Additionally, this strategy comes at an enormous cost of lost labor.
 According to the Adobe Annual Email Use Survey, the average worker spends 209 minutes a day reading and responding to email.
-The opportunity cost of this time sink, especially when considered company-wide, is tremendous.

-Accordingly, to remain competitive, businesses must streamline communications and take their coordination efforts to the next level.
+The opportunity cost of this time sink, especially when considered companywide, is tremendous.
+Accordingly, to remain competitive, freight forwarders must streamline communications and take their coordination efforts to the next level.

 Recommendation: Create and maintain one document repository organized by customer, where all documents are held--RFP responses, pricing strategy, award documents, SOPs, QBRs, and any other relevant data.
 In short, the more information that is shared in one place, the better the results.
-However, this recommendation comes with a aualification: 3PLs should invest in contextual collaboration services.
+However, this recommendation comes with a qualification: forwarders should invest in contextual collaboration services.
 A "fire hose" feed like Twitter or Chatter displays each post in a centralized feed, regardless of its original context.
 If someone misses the message, they will miss the information.
-Instead, a contextual service will create a separate communication thread for each aspect of business operations.
+Instead, a contextual collaboration service - ideally embedded in the customer success platform and/or customer on-boarding workflow - will create a separate communication thread for each aspect of business operations.
 The original context follows the conversation, and everyone stays in the loop.